-Because of this, many people attempt to lose weight in order to become healthier.
+Because of this risk, many people attempt to lose weight in order to become healthier.
 Unfortunately for some, doing so through just diet and exercise doesn’t work.
-Therefore, alternate measures must be taken – and for these, certain surgical procedures such as a biliopancreatic diversion may be needed.
+Therefore, alternative measures must be taken – and for these, certain surgical procedures such as a biliopancreatic diversion may be needed.

 How a Biliopancreatic Diversion Works